Dahs81/tech-olympics-demo/README.md

 How to use:

+1. Change the port in both the client an server to any port between 1025-65535
 1. In one terminal, `cd server` and run `go run main.go`
 1. In another terminal `cd client` and run `go run main.go`
 1. Type any text in the client terminal and watch it echo on the server.